Latent Gaussian Splatting for 4D Panoptic Occupancy Tracking: Method

 \subsection{Latent Gaussian Occupancy Feature Encoder}

-Instead of further refining the dense voxel representation, as done in COTR~\cite{ma2024COTR}, we explore a novel way of representing 3D features as latent Gaussians, treating them as volumetric keypoints.
-This point-centric representation allows us to leverage insights from recent point transformer networks~\cite{wu2024PointTransformerV3}.
-By serializing points via space-filling curves, we can achieve larger and more flexible receptive fields than dedicated dense 3D operations (such as COTR's voxel self-attention \cite{ma2024COTR}), improving scalability, and replacing fixed neighborhood relations with learned ones through positional encodings.
-Our final encoder (\cref{fig:architecture}, \colorboxmark{MutedRose}) further extends this hierarchically and employs two parallel streams: a higher-resolution (fine) stream ($\tensor{G}_0$) with more points, capturing details, and a coarse stream ($\tensor{G}_2$), allowing us to aggregate a smaller set of super-points that can subsequently aid query refinement and decoding.
+Instead of further refining the dense voxel representation, as done in COTR~\cite{ma2024COTR}, we introduce a representation of 3D features as a set of latent Gaussians, treating them as volumetric keypoints.
+This point-centric formulation allows us to leverage insights from recent point transformer architectures~\cite{wu2024PointTransformerV3}.
+By serializing points via space-filling curves, we obtain larger and more flexible receptive fields than dense 3D operations (e.g., voxel self-attention in COTR~\cite{ma2024COTR}), improving scalability and replacing fixed neighborhoods with learned relations via positional encoding.
+Concretely, we represent latent Gaussian queries as feature-coordinate pairs $\tensor{G}_s = \{(\tensor{q}_{s,i}, \tensor{c}_{s,i})\}_{i=1}^{k_s}$, where $\tensor{q}_{s,i} \in \mathbb{R}^C$ denotes the feature embedding and $\tensor{c}_{s,i} \in \mathbb{R}^3$ its 3D coordinate.
+The coordinates are inherited from voxel locations during the sampling process described below.
+Our encoder (\cref{fig:architecture}, \colorboxmark{MutedRose}) follows a hierarchical design with two streams: a high-resolution (fine) stream $\tensor{G}_0$ with more points for capturing local detail, and a coarse stream $\tensor{G}_2$ with fewer points for efficient global reasoning.

+{\parskip 2pt plus2pt \textit{Voxel-to-Gaussian Sampling}: We convert voxel features into point representations via a four-step process: (1) compute voxel-wise priority scores, (2) suppress spatial redundancy via max-pooling, (3) sample indices using multinomial sampling, and (4) map sampled indices back to the original voxel grid.
+Given a voxel feature volume $\tensor{V}_s$, we use feature magnitudes as scalar priorities and apply 3D max-pooling (kernel size $n=2$) to reduce spatial redundancy, yielding pooled priorities and an argmax index map.
+We normalize the pooled priorities to obtain a probability distribution and sample $k_s$ indices without replacement using multinomial sampling, which are mapped back to the original resolution via the argmax map.
+The resulting voxel features $\tensor{q}_{s,i}$ and their spatial coordinates $\tensor{c}_{s,i}$ define the initial point set $\tensor{G}_s$, enabling the transition from dense voxel grids to sparse point-based representations. }